rsrini7/Smart-Support-Buddy/BACKEND_SETUP.md

 # Backend Setup Guide

-This guide explains how to set up and run the backend for the Production Issue Identifier application.
+This guide explains how to set up and run the backend for the Support Buddy application.

 ## Available Scripts